katia-energizer/tutorial_regular_expressions_search/tutorial.md

 6. To run your application, click the green **Run** icon in the gutter and select **Run 'MainKt'**.

-The pattern has twp matches in the text: `123` and `808`, so the `findAll` function returns 2 values.
+The pattern has two matches in the text: `123` and `808`, so the `findAll` function returns 2 values.

 For information about function parameters and exceptions, refer to the [`findAll` function reference](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/find-all.html).